jitzian/amazon-strands-sdk-playground/README.md

 # Strands AI Project

-This project demonstrates how to use the Strands AI framework with the Ollama model provider to create an AI agent.
+This project demonstrates how to use the Strands AI framework with the Ollama model provider to create AI agents for various purposes.

+## Features

+- Basic AI text generation with Ollama models
+- Twitter/X tweet management with keyword-based deletion

 ## Prerequisites

 - Python 3.8+
 - [Ollama](https://ollama.com/) installed and running locally
 - Internet connection (for pulling models)
+- Twitter Developer Account (for Twitter functionality)

 ## Setup Instructions